Cooking With Ayeh

 Protein bagels made with 2 ingredients greek yogurt and wheat flour

-These Protein Bagels are an easy healthy version, using only 2 ingredients.
-Perfect for breakfast, lunch, or as a snack
+These high Protein Bagels are crazy easy to make with only 2 ingredients and don't require any yeast!
+With 11 grams of protein each, perfect for breakfast, lunch, or as a snack

 Cuisine: American